ndbroadbent/ndbroadbent.github.com/_posts/2010-10-19-how-to-keep-indentation-in-wordpress-sourcecode-tags.markdown

 ---
 layout: post
 title: How to preserve indentation in wordpress [sourcecode] tags
 wordpress_id: 150
-tags: thoughts
+tags: guides wordpress
 date: 2010-10-19 20:58:38 +08:00
 wordpress_url: http://nathanf77.wordpress.com/?p=150
 ---
-Dont use the visual editor!
+Dont use the visual editor.
 Copy the code into your 'HTML' view and it will preserve indentation.
 Copy it into 'Visual' view and your code will be all left-aligned...

 Examples: